 PhD Qualifying Exam

-27 November – deadline for submission by evaluating committee of exam scores to Graduate Committee
+11 May – deadline for submission of exam scores to Graduate Committee (evaluating committee)

 PhD Comprehensive Exam